Spectral gap of scl in graphs of groups and $3$-manifolds: Introduction

 \subsection{Acknowledgments}

 We would like to thank Martin Bridson, Danny Calegari and Jason Manning for many helpful suggestions and encouragement.
-We also thank Lei Chen, Max Forester, Michael Hull, Qixiao Ma, Genevieve Walsh and Yiwen Zhou for useful conversations.
+We also thank Lei Chen, Max Forester, Michael Hull, Qixiao Ma, Ben McReynolds, Genevieve Walsh and Yiwen Zhou for useful conversations.
+We are grateful to the anonymous referee for careful reading and valuable suggestions that improve the exposition.